ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(Random(1300, 1700))
 wend
 ```
-The combination of `SRandom` and `Random` AutoIt functions is used here for calculation delay time.
-You can launch `TimeSpanProtection.au3` script and then `RandomDelayBot.au3` script.
-The bot script will keep working and the protection system is not able to detect it.
+Combination of the `SRandom` and the `Random` AutoIt functions is used here to calculate delay time.
+You can launch `TimeSpanProtection.au3` script and then `RandomDelayBot.au3` one.
+The protection system is not able to detect the bot in this case.

-Second regularity of a bot script can help us to detect improved version of the bot.
-The regularity is the simulated actions itself.
-The script repeats actions "a", "b" and "c" cyclically.
+The bot has the second regularity, which allow us to detect the `RandomDelayBot.au3` script.
+The regularity is simulated actions itself.
+The bot repeats actions "a", "b" and "c" cyclically.
 There is very low probability that an user will repeat these actions in the same order constantly.

-This is a code snippet from [`ActionSequenceProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/ActionSequenceProtection.au3) script with the new version of `AnalyzeKey` function.
-It checks repeating sequence of the captured actions:
+This is a code snippet of the [`ActionSequenceProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/ActionSequenceProtection.au3) script with the new version of `AnalyzeKey` function.
+This function checks repeating sequence of the captured actions:
 ```AutoIt
 global const $gActionTemplate[3] = ['a', 'b', 'c'] global $gActionIndex = 0